Stiletto, A Platform for Maritime Innovation

-The Stiletto team demonstrates an autonomous boat launch and recovery in Norfolk, Virginia, on June 2, 2025.
-Naval Surface Warfare Center, Carderock Division’s Joint Prototyping and Experimentation Maritime (JPEM) Stiletto Program demonstrated a new system developed by SEALARTEC for autonomously launching and recovering small boats.
+Everything on the Stiletto is interchangeable to maintain, modernize, and sustain innovative maritime platforms.

+While the vessel allows for modular changes for project customization, other parts of the ship are in the process of receiving a permanent upgrade.
+The Stiletto team is making strides to automate the ship’s propulsion systems to provide an additional tactical edge in the field.

 The Stiletto program provides a unique, cost-effective, and efficient way to deliver combat systems to the warfighter at an accelerated rate, drastically improving delivery of critical needs for mission readiness.

-Carderock, the Navy's innovation and ship design powerhouse, is a world-class research and development facility specializing in critical ship design and components.
-(U.S. Navy Photo by Travis Troller)
+“We’re always looking for the next best thing, and we’ll figure out a way to get it done,” Danko said.
+“We’ll get it on the boat, and we’ll get it out on the water.”

 |Date Taken: